Federal judiciary of the United States: Administration

+Accountability

+The 30,000 people who work for the judiciary have unusually low workplace protections.
+Victims of workplace harassment at the judiciary and their advocates have called for more transparency and accountability, proposing an independent body overseeing working conditions within the judicial system.
+This extends to the incomplete disclosure of gifts, including luxury trips, for judges throughout the judiciary, which hampers the ability of the public to know whether there are enough conflicts of interest to warrant a recusal.

+Suja A. Thomas argues the federal judiciary has taken most of the constitutionally defined power from juries in the United States for itself thanks in part to the influence of legal elites and companies that prefer judges over juries as well as the inability of the jury to defend its power.

+Americans have a historic distrust of the courts, according to David Daley, the author of Ratf**ked.
+Based on a 2024 Gallup poll, only 35 percent of Americans have faith in the courts.

 Legal procedure

 The Supreme Court has interpreted the Constitution as placing some additional restrictions on the federal courts.
 For example, the doctrines of mootness, ripeness, and standing prohibit district courts from issuing advisory opinions.
-Other doctrines, such as the abstention doctrine and the Rooker-Feldman doctrine limit the power of lower federal courts to disturb rulings made by state courts.
+Other doctrines, such as the abstention doctrine and the Rooker–Feldman doctrine limit the power of lower federal courts to disturb rulings made by state courts.
 The Erie doctrine requires federal courts to apply substantive state law to claims arising from state law (which may be heard in federal courts under supplemental or diversity jurisdiction).
 In difficult cases, the federal courts must either guess as to how a court of that state would decide the issue or, if that state accepts certified questions from federal courts when state law is unclear or uncertain, ask an appellate court of that state to decide the issue.

 Notably, the only federal court that can issue proclamations of federal law that bind state courts is the Supreme Court itself.
-Decisions of the lower federal courts, whether on issues of federal law or state law (i.e., the question was not certified to a state court), are persuasive but not binding authority in the states in which those federal courts sit.
+Decisions of the lower federal courts, whether on issues of federal law or state law (when the question was not certified to a state court), are persuasive but not binding authority in the states in which those federal courts sit.

 Some commentators assert that another limitation upon federal courts is executive nonacquiescence in judicial decisions, where the executive simply refuses to accept them as binding precedent.
 In the context of administration of U.S. internal revenue laws by the Internal Revenue Service, nonacquiescences (published in a series of documents called Actions on Decisions) "generally do not affect the application of stare decisis or the rule of precedent".
-The IRS "will recognize these principles and generally concede issues accordingly during administrative proceedings."
+The IRS "will recognize these principles and generally concede issues accordingly during administrative proceedings".
 In rare cases, however, the IRS may continue to litigate a legal issue in a given circuit even where the IRS has already lost a case on that issue in that circuit.